An elliptical accretion disk following the tidal disruption event AT 2020zso: Discussion

-Around peak light, significant asymmetries become apparent in the emission lines.
-Either the optically thick envelope may be obscuring the disk at earlier times, or the accretion disk may still be forming in the earliest stages of the evolution, and only contributes a significant fraction of the emission when it is fully formed, around peak light.
-We note that at --3 days, the photosphere is still expanding outward, and it reaches a plateau around five days after the peak of the light curve.
-The X-shooter spectra showing disk signatures were hence taken in the expansion phase and plateau phase, respectively.
+Around peak light, when the envelope has expanded sufficiently such that it becomes optically thin, the reprocessing becomes much more inefficient.
+The blackbody (continuum) emission is now a superposition of both the reprocessing outflowing layer (weakening contribution) and the accretion disk (increasing contribution).
+The envelope is no longer optically thick, so the spectra are dominated by the accretion disk, showing broad double-peaked emission lines which are now visible due to the large contrast with the host galaxy at peak brightness.
 If the outflowing photosphere was still partially optically thick at --3 days, it may contribute to the spectrum as a low amplitude, broad Gaussian.
 We speculate that this could help explain the peculiar outer disk radius evolution.
 As shown in Figure \ref{fig:radevol}, this outer radius is very similar to the blackbody radius at that epoch.
 Given the limited SNR of the spectrum, the contribution of the outflow may be below the level that can be detected during the fitting.
 When the outflow reaches its maximum extent and becomes completely optically thin at $\approx+5$ days, there is no more contamination in the last X-shooter spectrum at +10 days, and the outer radius as inferred from the modeling reflects the true accretion disk outer edge.

+Because the mass fall-back rate scales as a negative power-law with time (and this is what mainly powers the accretion disk emission), after peak the contrast with the host starts to decrease.
+The continuum emission of the accretion disk remains visible in the UV (even at phases +150 days, see Figure \ref{fig:lc}) because of the higher contrast with the host (see the host SED in Figure \ref{fig:hostsed}), whereas the optical (continuum as well as line) emission falls below the host level.
+As a result, the blackbody UV (continuum) emission remains visible, but no the optical spectra no longer shows emission line signatures of the disk.